python-dugong/python-dugong/README.rst

 Contributing
 ============

-The LLFUSE source code is available on GitHub_.
+The source code is available on GitHub_.

 Professional Support
 --------------------